rainforestapp/auth/README.md

 r_auth = RainforestAuth.new 'test'

 # Check the digest is correct
-if r_auth.verify digest, command, options
+if r_auth.verify digest, callback_type, options
     puts "The digest was valid."
 else
     puts "The digest was invalid!"